 ADDITIONAL OPTIONS SUBJECTS

 Students choose a further TWO subjects for the E-Baccalaureate Pathway or THREE subjects for the General and Flexible pathways.

-Art: GCSE
+Art: GCSE \\

 Belief and Ethics: GCSE

-Business: GCSE or BTEC
+Business: GCSE

 Computer Science: GCSE

+Creative iMedia

 Drama: GCSE

-DT Art and Design Textiles: GCSE and
+DT Art and Design Textiles: GCSE \ and \\

-DT Electronics: GCSE
+DT Electronics: GCSE\

-DT Food: GCSE
+DT Food: GCSE\

-DT Product Design: GCSE
+DT Product Design: GCSE\

 Geography: GCSE

 German: GCSE

 Health and Social Care: BTEC

 History: GCSE

-IT: Digital Award
+Media: BTEC

-Media: BTEC Music: GCSE
+Music: GCSE

-Photography: GCSE
+Photography: GCSE\\

+Psychology

 Separate Sciences: GCSE

 Sport: GCSE or BTEC

 Spanish: GCSE

-Please note, to ensure a broad and balanced curriculum students may only choose one DT subject - indicated by .
-Students can also only choose to study either Art or Textiles or Photography and not both subjects - indicated by .
+Please note, to ensure a broad and balanced curriculum students may only choose one DT subject - indicated by \.
+Students can also only choose to study either Art or Textiles or Photography and not both subjects - indicated by \\.

 The English Baccalaureate subjects are repeated in green in the additional options list to give students as much freedom of choices as possible to choose four subjects they are most likely to enjoy and be successful in.

-Page 6 of 65 Contents
+Page 6 of 60 Contents

 Students are asked to identify a reserve choice to account for possible clashes in timetabling or subjects that are not viable.
-Completing the online options form A link to the options forms will be sent to you via email (school email for students and personal email for parents) Please contact Reception if you require a paper copy of the options form.
+Completing the online options form A link to the Microsoft Options Form can be accessed via the QR code on the back of the insert in this booklet.
+If duplicates are received, we will use the most recent to determine the student's options.
+Please contact Reception if you require a paper copy of the options form.
 There will be three forms, one for each of the different pathways.
 The form will ask you to complete the following; - If completing the Ebacc Pathway, select either History or Geography, and German or Spanish, and two further options; these can be Ebacc subjects, including both History and Geography or German and Spanish which were not selected earlier. - If completing the General Pathway, select an Ebacc option and then select 3 further options; these can be Ebacc subjects. - If completing the Flexible Pathway you will select 3 options; these can be Ebacc subjects. - Students can only select one Design and Technology subject and can only choose to study either Art or Textiles or Photography.
 This is the same for all pathways. - You need to include a reserve choice.
-Page 7 of 65 Contents
+Page 7 of 60 Contents